animatlabs/animatlabs.github.io/_posts/2023-03-23-clean-architecture.md

 ### Apply Mediator Pattern with MediatR

-Utilize MediatR, a popular library in the .NET ecosystem, to implement the Mediator pattern within the Application layer.
+Use MediatR, a popular library in the .NET ecosystem, to implement the Mediator pattern within the Application layer.
 MediatR acts as a message bus, decoupling components and simplifying communication between them.

 ```csharp
 // Application Layer